huynguy-db/arcion-docs/content/docs/references/troubleshooting.md

 ## Locate the log files

-{{< hint "info" >}}
-**Note:** There are two log files that can help you troubleshoot an issue:
+There are two log files that can help you troubleshoot an issue:

 - `trace.log`
 - `error-trace.log`

 The `error-trace.log` file only stores `ERROR` messages which may help you identify errors faster.
 But in most cases, the information in `error-trace.log` won't be enough to determine the root cause of your problem.
 So we recommend that you rely on the `trace.log` file instead for most of your troubleshooting.
-In our examples, we'll be using the `trace.log` file only to define and troubleshoot the issue in steps.
+In our examples, we'll only be using the `trace.log` file to define and troubleshoot the issue in steps.
-{{< /hint >}}

 ### Location
 {{< tabs "trace-log-location" >}}